SDSU COVID-19 Testing and Vaccine Programs

 Location and Hours

 Enrolled students can access COVID testing at Student Health Services at the Calpulli Center Information Booth.
 Testing is available Monday through Friday, during business hours with an appointment.
-For testing on evenings and weekend, the County of San Diego offers a number of free testing sites.
+For testing on evenings and weekend, the County of San Diego offers a number of free no appointment necessary testing sites.

 There is no cost for testing.